Josh Bell Preview, Player Props: Marlins vs. Mets

 Josh Bell At The Plate

-- He has hit a long ball in 21 games this year (14.5%), leaving the park in 3.7% of his chances at the plate.

-- Bell has had an RBI in 53 games this season (36.6%), including 12 multi-RBI outings (8.3%).
+- In 53 games this season (36.1%), Bell has picked up an RBI, and in 12 of those games (8.2%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

+- In 42 of 147 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.